AdobeDocs/campaign.en/help/automation/campaign-opt/pressure-rules.md

 To set up arbitration between campaigns using Adobe Campaign, start by creating campaign typologies and defining linked typology rules (**Pressure** rules).

+>[!NOTE]
+>
+>For a pressure rule to be applied correctly, the targeting dimension of the rule needs to match the targeting dimension of the delivery mapping.

 To create and configure a **[!UICONTROL Pressure]** typology rule, apply the following steps:

 1. In the list of campaign typology rules, select the **[!UICONTROL New]** icon above the list.